 There are bailout options from each checkpoint, but they may still be challenging routes home.

 The original, the legend, the ride that started it all.
 The 180K is harder than anything most riders have ever experienced.
 Famous 100-mile trail

 races have faster times than our 180K.
 At the same time, people have described it as a journey so wonderful that they wished it indeed would

 never end.
 A grand tour of Franklin County's secret back roads.
 Bring the low gear you need to climb a 20 percent grade with 100 miles in your

 legs, and plan on a full day.

-Each ride is limited to 200 attendees.
-Basic information about the routes will be available shortly.
+The Mystery Ride is limited to 200 attendees.
+Basic safety/planning information about the route will be available before the ride.

 No cues or maps available until the morning of the ride.